Q. I'm not really sure if Scouting is for us. How can I know for sure?

 Q. How often do you meet?

-A. We are trying something new this year.
-We will meet twice a month as Dens (just their own grade) on the 3rd and 4th Tuesday of each month.
-The whole Pack will meet as a group for Opening Flag Ceremony, Scout Oath, Scout Law, and Pledge of Allegiance and then breakout into individual dens to work on programing, finally, we will close the meetings as a whole pack, retiring the flags for the evening.
-The whole Pack typically meets once a month.
-Some Pack activities include community service projects, (age appropriate), volunteering, hikes, parades, banquets, and the Pinewood Derby!
+A. Scouts in Pack 65 meet twice a month as Dens (just their own grade) on the 3rd and 4th Tuesday of each month.
+The meetings start and end as a whole Pack, with Opening Flag Ceremony, Scout Oath, Scout Law, and Pledge of Allegiance and then breakout into individual dens to work on programing, finally, we will close the meetings as a whole pack, retiring the flags for the evening.
+The Pack Meetings, without Den breakouts, meets once a month on the first Tuesday.

 Q. How involved do parents/guardians need to be?

 A. Parent/guardian involvement is definitely the key!
 You will be active with your son or daughter in most meetings and events.
 It's also family friendly: siblings or other family members are welcome to attend any meeting/event.
-This is not a drop-off organization, at least one parent/guardian should come to every meeting along with their son or daughter
+This is not a drop-off organization, at least one parent/guardian should come to every meeting along with their son or daughter, and this is required for Lion's (Kindergarten) at all meetings and events.

 Q. What does it cost?